Lexicon

 via James C. Scott

-Belief that scientific rationality by experts can remake society according to rational principles.
-Applied to AI alignment: assumption that values can be specified, compliance verified, behavior controlled at distance.
+Belief that scientific rationality wielded by experts can remake society according to rational principles.
+Applied to AI alignment: the assumption that values can be specified, compliance verified, behavior controlled at distance.
 Failure mode: local knowledge dismissed as superstition; simplification destroys complex adaptations.

 Homo Arbiter